-- 4. Beneficiary Rollovers From Employer-Sponsored Retirement Plans.
-If you are a spouse or nonspouse beneficiary of a deceased employer-sponsored retirement plan participant, or the trustee of an eligible type of trust named as beneficiary of such participant, you may directly roll over inherited assets from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan to an inherited IRA, as permitted by the IRS.
-The IRA must be maintained as an inherited IRA, subject to the beneficiary distribution requirements. - 5.
-Traditional IRA-to-SIMPLE IRA Rollovers.
-Assets distributed from your Traditional IRA may be rolled over to a SIMPLE IRA if the requirements of IRC Sec.
-408(d)(3) are met and two years have passed since you first participated in a SIMPLE IRA plan sponsored by your employer.
-A proper Traditional IRA-to-SIMPLE IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
-In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.
+- 7. Beneficiary Rollovers From Employer-Sponsored Retirement Plans.
+If you are a spouse or nonspouse beneficiary of a deceased employer-sponsored retirement plan participant, or the trustee of an eligible type of trust named as beneficiary of such participant, you may directly roll over inherited assets, less any applicable RMDs for the year, from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan to an inherited IRA, as permitted by the IRS.
+A spouse beneficiary may also indirectly roll over these assets to an inherited IRA within 60 days of receipt.
+The IRA must be maintained as an inherited IRA, subject to the beneficiary distribution requirements. - 8.
+Traditional IRA-to-Employer-Sponsored Retirement Plan Rollovers.
+You may roll over, directly or indirectly, any taxable eligible rollover distribution from an IRA to your qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan as long as the employer-sponsored retirement plan accepts such rollover contributions. - 9.
+Traditional IRA-to-Roth IRA Conversions.
+If you convert to a Roth IRA, the amount of the conversion from your Traditional IRA to your Roth IRA will be treated as a distribution for income tax purposes and is includible in your gross income (except for any nondeductible contributions).
+Although the conversion amount generally is included in income, the 10 percent early distribution penalty tax will not apply to conversions from a Traditional IRA to a Roth IRA, regardless of whether you qualify for any exceptions to the 10 percent penalty tax.
+If you are required to take an RMD for the year, you must remove all of your RMDs for all of your IRAs before converting your Traditional IRA.